ace139/appointment-booking-openai-voice/README.md

 ## UI & Observability

-This demo includes a modern, responsive UI with thoughtful state indicators and developer‑friendly observability.
-Highlights below.
+This demo ships a modern, responsive UI with an “everything in the conversation” approach.
+End users see a single, coherent timeline; developers can open a Trace drawer when needed.

 Layout & Theming
 - Header: Sticky header with brand and a light/dark theme toggle (`data-theme`).